MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/azure-front-door.md

     1. **Enable request body inspection**: Select this checkbox if you want the request body to be inspected in addition to cookies, headers, and URLs.

-    1. **Redirect URL**: Enter <!--note from editor: Edit okay?
-Or will the reader select from a list?--> a non-portal URL.
+    1. **Redirect URL**: Enter a non-portal URL.
 This URL is where the user would be redirected if a WAF rule were set to redirect.
 Ensure that this URL is accessible publicly and anonymously.

     1. **Block Request Status Code**: This HTTP status code is returned to the user if the request is blocked by WAF.